Linear and nonlinear stability of rate-and-state faults: Summary and conclusion

-We find the impact the form of state evolution law has on the phase diagram.
-To do so, we use results from \emph{Viesca} [2023], who considered an intermediate state evolution law of \emph{Ruina} [1983], which lies somewhere on a continuum of behavior between aging to slip laws.
+We show how the state evolution law alters the phase diagram.
+To do so, we use results from {\it Viesca} [2023], who considered an intermediate state evolution law of {\it Ruina} [1983], which lies a continuum of behavior between aging to slip laws (and was also shown to be entirely equivalent to the later-proposed Nagata law [{\it Nagata et al.}, 2012; {\it Noda and Chang}, 2023; {\it Ciardo and Viesca}, 2025]).
 For the aging law, $L_c<L_p$ and we have the three possible scenarios discussed above.
 For deviations from the aging law, $L_p$ is reduced by a known factor leading to instances in the phase diagram in which $L_p<L_c$.
 This leads to a fourth possibility that $L/L_p>1$ and $L/L_c<1$, meaning the fault is linearly stable but nonlinearly unstable.
-The implication of this that the fault is susceptible to instability under finitely larger perturbations.
-The window in phase space for which this can occur grows and is the largest under the slip law.
+The implication of this that the fault is susceptible to instability only under finitely larger perturbations.
+In other words, earthquake-generating slip can only be triggered in this regime by sufficiently strong perturbations, which originate from waves, static stress changes induced by adjacent slow or seismic slip, or high-rate fluid injection.
+The window in phase space for which finite-perturbation triggering is possible grows as the state evolution law deviates from the aging law and is the largest under the slip law.
 The linear stability results are independent of particular form of state evolution law, among those considered here.